Teacher: Mrs Day

 Wishing you a very warm welcome to Year 3 .

-Alongside our maths and literacy learning, we are finding about the Stone Age,
+Alongside our maths and literacy learning, we are finding about the Romans,

-Our science investigations are furthering our knowledge about plants
+Our science investigations are furthering our knowledge about food and the human body,

 Although, school is a little different, we are keeping safe